José Ozámiz: Political career

 Ozámiz was appointed as Misamis Occidental's first provincial governor and served from 1929 to 1931.
-He was later elected as representative of the Lone District of Misamis Occidental from 1931 to 1941.
+He was later elected as representative of the lone district of Misamis Occidental from 1931 to 1941.
 He was a delegate to the 1935 Constitutional Convention that resulted in the creation of the 1935 Constitution for the Philippine Commonwealth Government.
 In 1941, he was elected to the Philippine Senate.
-However, he did not serve his term as senator due to Imperial Japan invading in the Philippines during World War II and he was executed before he could assume office.
+However, he did not serve his term as senator due to Imperial Japan invading the Philippines during World War II.
+He was executed before he could assume office.